danskernesdigitalebibliotek/dpl-cms/documentation/architecture/adr-004-ddb-react-caching.md

-# Architecture Decision Record: Caching of DDB React and other js resources
+# Architecture Decision Record: Caching of DPL React and other js resources

 ## Context

-The general caching strategy is defined in another document and this focused on describing the caching strategy of DDB react and other js resources.
+The general caching strategy is defined in another document and this focused on describing the caching strategy of DPL react and other js resources.

 We need to have a caching strategy that makes sure that:

-* The js files defined as Drupal libraries (which ddb react is) and pages that make use of them are being cached.
+* The js files defined as Drupal libraries (which DPL react is) and pages that make use of them are being cached.
-* The same cache is being flushed upon deploy because that is the moment where new versions of DDB React can be introduced.
+* The same cache is being flushed upon deploy because that is the moment where new versions of DPL React can be introduced.

 ## Decision